Irish and Irish Red and White Setters

 The neck is moderately long, muscular but clean without dewlap, in profile flowing into well laid shoulders.
 The high withers give the topline the appearance of sloping gently down towards the slightly arched loin, this gentle slope being made more obvious by the low-set tail which is carried level with or just below the level of the back.
 Viewed from the front, the forelegs are straight and sinewy with plenty of bone.
 The feet are small and firm with strong, well arched toes.
 Although the front pasterns are straight, they should have sufficient slope to enable them to act like shock adsorbers.

 The chest should be as deep as possible and although rather narrow, looking over the dog the well sprung ribs should be obvious.
 The powerful muscles of the hindquarters cover two bones which form a good turn of stifle.
 The strong, short hocks should propel the dog forwards with a free flowing trot with a coordinated, balanced reach and drive.
-The mobile tail covered with coat or furnishings is thick at the root and tapers to a fine point, its motion representing the thermometer of the dog's mood.
+The croup slopes more than other Setters, causing the tail to be lower set.
+The tail is thick at the root and tapers to a fine point, its mobility being the thermometer of the dog's mood.

 Except for short hair on the head and the front of the legs, the coat should be of moderate length and as flat as possible and free from curl.
 The feathering on the ears, backs of the fore and hind legs and between the toes, chest, belly and tail should also be straight but it should not be so exaggerated or profuse that it could become impractical should the dog be required to do field work.